Nozbe/WatermelonDB/docs-master/Advanced/CreateUpdateTracking.md

 - When you display to the user when a thing (e.g. a Post) was modified

+**Notes**:
-**Note**: you _don't have to_ enable both create and update tracking.
+ - you _don't have to_ enable both create and update tracking.
 You can do either, both, or none.
+ - In your model, you cannot name the columns created_at and updated_at with a 'created_at' and 'updated_at' respectively. this causes problem with date creation and update.

 ### How to do this